Meet the Team

 The Instructional Leadership Team includes respected members from universities, public schools, and community colleges

-Has been a high school physics teacher for 10 years teaching all levels of high school Physics; an adjunct at Collin College and Texas A&M University-Commerce
+Taught high school physics for 10 years teaching all levels of high school Physics; an adjunct at Collin College and Texas A&M University-Commerce

 A National Board-Certified high school physics teacher for 25 years with a PhD in Curriculum and Instruction, formerly nuclear engineer

-Recently retired after teaching 44 years at Great Falls HS and is serving as AAPT President.
-Her specializations include inquiry-based curriculum and NGSS STEM integrations and she Is also an adjunct at Great Falls MSU college.
+Recently retired after teaching 44 years at Great Falls HS.
+Currently AAPT President and adjunct at Great Falls MSU college.